The influence of spin in black hole triplets: Introduction

-Of interest has been the problem proposed by \citet{Burrau1913}, known as Burrau's problem of three bodies.
-This problem, though popularized by Burrau, was initially brought to his attention by Ernst Meissel \citep{Peetre1995, Valtonenetal2016}.
+Triplet systems, and the wider three-body, is complex and chaotic.
+Recent strides have been made to develop a solution to the three-body problem, both analytically \citep{Heggie1996,stone2019,Hamers2019,ginat2021} and numerically \citep{Szebehely1967,monaghan1976,Hut1,Hut2,Hut3,Hut4,Hut5,Hut6,Hut7}.
+Since the three-body problem has too many parameters we fix masses of the black holes in one set of our simulations and keep all simulations to the free fall case so that we can study, more easily, the effect of spin.
+We are interested in the configurations proposed by \citet{Burrau1913}, known as Burrau's problem of three bodies.
+This problem, though popularized by Burrau, was initially brought to his attention by Ernst Meissel \citep{Peetre1995, valtonenetal2016}.
 In this problem he describes three bodies placed at the vertices of a 3,4,5 Pythagorean triangle with masses reflecting the side of the triangle opposite to each body.
 Meissel believed the problem to have a periodic solution while Burrau was unable to find, more rigorously, any proof of this.
 The evolution of such a system was later studied extensively by both \citet{Szebehely1967} and \citet{valtonen1995}.
-In the work of the former, they used computers to integrate the orbital motion and found that eventually such a triple system would end in a bound binary and an escaping body.
+In the work of the former, they used computers to integrate the orbital motion and found that eventually such a triplet system would end in a bound binary and an escaping body.
 Valtonen et al. studied, from a relativistic approach, the influence of mass variation from 10$^5$ M$_{\odot}$ to 10$^9$ M$_{\odot}$ in five different cases.
 They found that for smaller mass systems, binary formation and escape was how the system would typically end but for larger masses, mergers would take place instead.